marcmeijer/marcmeijer.github.io/README.md

 -	url:        is the url of the web page as specified in CNAME and declared in
 -	keywords:   is the list of words used for CRO optimization
 -	skills:     is the list of skills presented under the title on the opening page
+## IMG
+file contains the profile.png file which is the image logo on the front page Portfolio contains the .png files that are the images for the portfolio topics
 ## _posts
 adjust the images of the post section
 	image ratio of 5:4 works well for spacing